jacobk-design/DSPortfolio/README.md

 ### Featured Projects

-- Segmenting Health Insurance Member's Medical Pathways Using UMAP and HDBSCAN
+- Segmenting customers Using UMAP and HDBSCAN
 - Outlier Detection with Guassian Mixture Models
 - Financial Modeling with XGBoost and Demonstrated Pyspark